Advanced usage¶

 The hardest part of interacting with offsets in Frida is calculating each one and that's usually what takes most of the time, but there are some tricks that can be used.

-If the structure that is trying to be calculated is documented such as GetSystemInfo the values can be figured out by checking the type and the architecture, then inspecting what this value really means (DWORD means 4 bytes).
+, the values can be figured out by checking the type and the architecture, then inspecting what this value really means (eg. DWORD means 4 bytes).
 It must always be taken into account that the size of pointer types change based on the program architecture.

 printf("%d", sizeof(DWORD));